 Part of the fun of engaging in STEAM activities – and teaching them – is the hands on aspect that STEAM encourages in learners.
 For younger children, this can often be satisfied to by using blocks, chenille stems, or wax sticks to create and build.
 Give students a challenge such as building a tower with only four chenille stems or a certain number of blocks and watch them tackle engineering problems by actually building.
 Get a tape measure and measure items and distances around the house and create charts that show different sizes of objects or even family members.
 Almost any hands on activity can be given a science or math angle.

 Art and craft projects can also be great STEAM activities.
 Paper bag animals let children explore their creative side and then learn about actual animals after the hands-on process.
-Take the opportunity to connect your summer art projects to science concepts, math, or basic measurement and young learners will find an interest in these concepts.
+Take the opportunity to connect your summer art activities and lesson plans summer art projects to science concepts, math, or basic measurement and young learners will find an interest in these concepts.

 Summer nature walk